Jaishree2310/resume-parser/README.md

-# resume-parser

-Sure, here's a professional README for your resume parser project:

 # Resume Parser

 A Python script that parses resume text and converts it into JSON format.
 This tool is designed to streamline the process of extracting structured data from plain text resumes, making it easier to analyze and utilize resume information programmatically.